PortiESP/GraphVizz/docs/dev-notes.md

 ```

 > Some field types have an additional `options` field where you can add attributes for the `<input>` tag.
 See the `widgets/` folder for more information on each field type.

+# ToolBar

+The ToolBar is a component that allows the user to interact with the graph.
+The ToolBar is located in the `/src/components/overlays/tool-bar` folder.

+### Add a new item to the ToolBar

+Edit the `tools` array in the `ToolBar.jsx` file.
+The array contains the tools that will be displayed in the ToolBar.
+Each tool is an object with the following properties:

+- `id`: The id of the tool.
+This id is used to identify the active tool. (*Must match the tool name in the graph manager constants*)
+- `className`: The class name of the tool.
+This class is used to identify if the item is a tool, a separator, etc.
+- `title`: Title used when the mouse hovers over the tool.
+- `icon`: Icon shown in the toolbar.
+- `tooltip`: Text shown in the tooltip when the user activates the tool.
+- `shortcut`: Keyboard shortcut to activate the tool. (*This is esthetic, the actual shortcut is set in the graph manager*)
+- `action`: Function to call when the tool is clicked.